psu-psychology/psy-511-scan-fdns-2017/README.md

 ## Building the site

-Clone or download the directory and run `rmarkdown::render_site()` from the project root.
+Clone or download the directory, change to the project directory, and run `rmarkdown::render_site()` from your R or R Studio console.
 The rendered site will be found in the `docs/` directory.